Jean-Antoine Chaptal: Consulate, Empire, and Restoration

-Chaptal was called to Paris when the French economy soured in 1810–1811.
-Napoleon's Continental System for ruining England by closing the continent to British goods had resulted in an economic crisis of the first order in France.
-There were business failures, unemployment and worker protests.
-Manufacturers were distressed especially by high tariffs on imports of essential raw materials.
-The constant warfare disrupted shipping and markets in Europe.
-A poor harvest in 1811 added the problem of food shortages.
-To help cope with the crisis, Napoleon brought in Chaptal as his key consultant for a special Conseil d'Administration du commerce et des manufactures (6 June 1810).
-Napoleon presided.
+Chaptal was called to Paris when the French economy experienced a downturn in 1810–1811.
+Napoleon brought in Chaptal as his key consultant for a special Conseil d'Administration du commerce et des manufactures (6 June 1810).
 The other members were the Ministers of Interior and Foreign Affairs, plus the Director General of Customs, Jean-Baptiste Collin de Sussy, Napoleon's "douanier par excellence."
 In addition, two sixty-member advisory councils of leading manufacturers and merchants were organized (7 June 1810) and attached to the Ministry of Interior, then under Count Montalivet: a Conseil général des Manufactures and a Conseil général de Commerce.
-It was a difficult time for Chaptal.
-He believed that the wars of the Revolution and Napoleon had stimulated innovation and the application of science to industry and agriculture, and encouraged the development of the nation's resources.
-On the other hand, peace and a treaty of commerce with England might have been a better way.
-It's unlikely that Chaptal could have supported wholeheartedly Napoleon's proposed economic war to the death ("guerre à outrance") against England.
 The advisory councils of manufacturers and merchants had no influence on Napoleon.
-He stood by his imperial plan.
-Collin de Sussy became the head of a new Ministry of Manufactures and Commerce (22 June 1812) dedicated to an intensification of the Continental System.
-Chaptal's vision of a new industrial order in France that would bring scientists, business leaders and government officials together in a "sublime alliance" had to give way in 1812–1814 before Napoleon's mercantilism and dream of Empire.
+Chaptal's vision of a new industrial order in France that would bring scientists, business leaders and government officials together had to give way.